WHO SHOULD ENROL

-The unit is offered as a 6 credit point elective (LAWS5194 Legal Systems in Southeast Asia) to JD applicants must have completed the first year of a JD program.
-Sydney JD students must ensure they have made satisfactory progress in their core units to be eligible to enrol (usually a minimum of 72 credit points at the commencement of the session).
-Cross-institutional students who have made sufficient progress in the Juris Doctor at their home institutional are also eligible to apply.
+Eligibility: Students must be eligible to undertake elective units in 2016.
+JD applicants must have completed the first year of a JD program and ensure they have made satisfactory progress in their core units to be eligible to enrol (usually past a minimum of 72 credit points at the commencement of the program).

 Cross-institutional applicants are advised to contact their home institution to confirm that the Southeast Asia Field School can be credited to their degree.
 Students are required to obtain written permission from their home institution before applying and paying the non-refundable deposit.